qorix-group/score/docs/features/communication/ipc/docs/architecture/index.rst

 #.
 Executing the activity in question.
 #.
 Writing a transaction end marker, which annotates, whether the activity in (2) was done or not.

-During the restart of a communication partner, he checks for existing transaction logs in shared memory, which it created in an earlier run, so that it can roll them back.
+During the restart of a communication partner, it checks for existing transaction logs in shared memory, which it created in an earlier run, so that it can roll them back.

 Two scenarios are possible: